 Two conventional sounder circuits are provided.
 These can accommodate up to 40 conventional polarised sounders (at 20mA) or 32 bells (at 25mA) per system.
 If a full complement of sounders or bells are to be used, split them equally across both circuits.
 A 6k8 end of line resistor (provided) must be connected at the end of each sounder circuit to allow the wiring to be monitored.
 If the sounder circuit is unused, you must still connect the 6k8 resistor at the panel.
-Remember to isolate the panel's mains and battery backup supplies before making any connections.

-Each sounder circuit should be connected to the terminal marked Sounder Circuits on the Main Control PCB as shown in Fig. 6 below and its earth screens terminated at the panel's base earth post.
+Each sounder circuit should be connected to the terminal marked CONN7 on the Main Control PCB as shown in Fig. 6 (page 10) and its earth screens terminated at the panel's base earth post.
+Remember to isolate the panel's mains and battery backup supplies prior to installation.